10 Common Inverter Problems and Solutions (Not Turning On, Beeping, Overheating & More)

 Solution: Check whether the DC switch of the inverter is in the "ON" position.
 If not, turn the switch to "ON".
 Note that the installation positions of the DC switches of inverters in different power segments are different.

 Solution: Set the multimeter to the DC voltage range, connect the red test lead to the positive pole of the string, and the black test lead to the negative pole of the string.
-Measure the output voltage of the string.
-If the measured output voltage value is positive, the positive and negative poles of the string are correct; if the measured output voltage value is negative, the positive and negative poles of the string are wrong.
+Measure the output voltage.
+If the measured value is positive, the polarity is correct; if negative, the polarity is reversed.

 Reason 3: The DC input voltage is too low.

-When the string output voltage is lower than the minimum input voltage of the inverter, there is no display on the inverter screen.
-To make sure, you can use a multimeter to measure the output voltage of the photovoltaic string to see whether the voltage reaches the minimum input voltage of the inverter.
+Solution: Use a multimeter to measure the output voltage of the photovoltaic string to see whether the voltage reaches the minimum input voltage of the inverter.

-Solution: Increase the number of solar panels in series.
+• Too few solar modules in series → Increase the number of solar panels in series.

-Solution: Wait for the light to get stronger.
+• Weak sunlight → Wait for the light to get stronger.

 Inverter-faulty-of-over-direct-current-injection